-Dr. Homas prefers to perform liposuction using the Tumescent Liposuction technique.
+Our doctors prefer to perform liposuction using the tumescent liposuction technique.
 This technique involves injecting a wetting solution of IV fluid mixed with a local anesthetic at the start of the surgery.
 This allows for liposuction to be done largely under local anesthesia and minimizes blood loss and post-surgical pain.

 Following liposuction, you will need to wear special compression garments on the treated areas.
 This will help to reduce swelling and helps the skin to re-drape over the underlying tissues.
 Bruising and swelling will occur but should disappear within three weeks.
 Any discomfort can be treated with pain medication.
 It is important that patients avoid any strenuous activity for at least 6 weeks post-surgery.
 Healing is gradual, so it may be several months before you will be able to see the results of your surgery.
 Be sure to follow Dr. Homas’ or Dr. Brostrom’s post-surgical instructions for safe liposuction recovery.